devnied/devnied.github.io/_posts/2013-08-15-Secure-Android-time-based-application.markdown

 Many games works with waiting time longer or shorter depending on user actions, payments, transport, client management applications have a business model based on accurate timing information.
 > Remember that time is money

-In game to reduce the waiting time between stages it's possible to pay.<br/>
+In game to reduce waiting time between stages it's possible to pay.<br/>
 How validate something, like discount ticket with wrong date and time ?<br/>
 How manage client loyalty with wrong subscription date ?<br/>